 Since 31 March 2016, investment returns have been higher than assumed at the 2016 triennial valuation.
-The value placed on the liabilities will, however, have also increased slightly due to the accrual of new benefits as well as a decrease in the real discount rate underlying the valuation funding model.
-Overall, we expect that the funding level should be slightly higher than at 31 March 2016 although the ongoing cost is likely to have increased due to lower real discount rates.
-The next actuarial valuation is due as at 31 March 2019 and the resulting contribution rates required by the employers will take effect from 1 April 2020.
+The value placed on the liabilities will, however, have also increased due to the accrual of new benefits as well as a decrease in the real discount rate underlying the valuation funding model.

+Overall, we estimate that the funding position as at 31 March 2018 has improved compared with the position as at 31 March 2016 although the primary rate has also increased due to changes in market conditions.